-This information will be disclosed in the external audit reports and management statements, registered in the common CA database (CCADB), and used to applying CA trusted list of application software providers.
+This information will be disclosed in the external audit reports and management statements, registered in the common CA database (CCADB), and used to applying CA trusted list of application software suppliers (such as browsers or application system providers).

 1.3.2.2.
 Subordinate CA